sydney-levy/ABCUserFrameworkBCI/README.md

 Published in Human Computer Interaction International 2022

+Creates a framework for training users of brain-computer interfaces.

 This paper was created with Alexandra Fischmann as part of a course on Machine Learning and Brain Computer Interfaces at Swarthmore College.

 ### Prerequisites